Hyperliquid-Balkans-Hub/hyper_erc20/README.md

 ## 📄 Contract Verification

-**Contract verification is not currently available on Hyperliquid.**
+**Contract verification is not currently available on Hyperliquid HyperEVM.**

 You can view your deployed contracts and transactions at https://purrsec.com by searching for your contract address.